-(Figure 9: Sample ICS configuration for a laboratory assessment)
+Figure 9: Sample ICS configuration for a laboratory assessment

-Pros: Because this type of assessment is offline from the production system, the assessment team usually has approval to non-destructively test any part of the system.
+For: Because this type of assessment is offline from the production system, the assessment team usually has approval to non-destructively test any part of the system.
 The assessment team need not worry about causing harm to production processes or people and is more likely to have the time required to perform in-depth tests of the ICS.

-Cons: Laboratory systems never truly represent production systems.
+Against: Laboratory systems never truly represent production systems.
 For instance, these systems are not operating under a production load.
 The system illustrated in figure 9 is a typical laboratory ICS configuration and does not include all the special connections (VPN, radio links, vendor connections, etc.) that exist on a real system.
 Also, a laboratory assessment will not be able to simulate the operators and how they will react to events on their system.

-The minimal system shown in figure 9 still represents a significant amount of extra hardware and software that the asset owner must set aside for the duration of the assessment, though this will not be the case where the asset owner has a pre-existing facility.
+- Resources and prerequisites for testing: The minimal system shown in figure 9 still represents a significant amount of extra hardware and software that the asset owner must set aside for the duration of the assessment, though this will not be the case where the asset owner has a pre-existing facility.
 The cost of a laboratory assessment is low if an existing back-up, development, test, or new (pre-deployment) system is available.
-The cost is high if the system must be procured and set up for testing (but it can then be used for future assessments).

-The test equipment may be damaged during testing.
+The cost is high if the system must be procured and set up for testing (but it can then be used for future assessments). - Potential impact of the testing: The test equipment may be damaged during testing.
 Many of the tasks performed during a cyber security assessment of an ICS could result in one or more of the databases containing invalid data.
-If this system is actually a backup or standby system, it may take time to restore the system to a valid state before it is placed back in service.

-A laboratory assessment is likely to uncover vulnerabilities in the hardware and software that make up the ICS because the team will have the freedom to test many attack vectors that are not tested on a production system.

-A laboratory assessment will provide a good measure of how resilient the ICS is to attack.
+If this system is actually a backup or standby system, it may take time to restore the system to a valid state before it is placed back in service. - Description of the types of results to expect: A laboratory assessment is likely to uncover vulnerabilities in the hardware and software that make up the ICS because the team will have the freedom to test many attack vectors that are not tested on a production system. - Level of security assurance to expect: A laboratory assessment will provide a good measure of how resilient the ICS is to attack.
 The focus of this assessment is the ICS, not the layers of defence in front of it.
-This assessment should be able to identify what protections are currently in place and where additional measures could be added at the ICS level.

-An example of a laboratory assessment is one in which the asset owner provides a set of equipment and software that mimics the typical deployed system.
+This assessment should be able to identify what protections are currently in place and where additional measures could be added at the ICS level. - Example: An example of a laboratory assessment is one in which the asset owner provides a set of equipment and software that mimics the typical deployed system.
 This test equipment also is a backup or standby system.
 The assessment is followed by a detailed report that lists vulnerabilities and suggested mitigations.
-This report will include the team's observations (good and bad) as well as configuration and architecture suggestions.

-A laboratory assessment is most effective when the goal is to search for vulnerabilities within the processes and protocols that implement the ICS.
+This report will include the team's observations (good and bad) as well as configuration and architecture suggestions. - Conclusion: A laboratory assessment is most effective when the goal is to search for vulnerabilities within the processes and protocols that implement the ICS.
 This may not be of much value if the owner cannot mitigate the identified vulnerabilities.